MontFerret/ferret-wasm/README.md

 ## Limitations

--   HTML stack is not enabled yet.
+- Scraping stack is not enabled yet

 ## Quick start